CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 Which removes the current docent from the course.

 #### `getDocent()`
-Which returns the docent for the course if one is set, otherwise `None`/`null`.
+Which returns the docent for the course if one is set, otherwise `null`.

 ### University
 #### `University(String name)`